 The Brexit cartoons this was turned into depict Theresa May walking through these worlds, looking for the exit and some understanding.
 She also symbolises the Leavers and Remainers.
 Both groups live in their own world in which little understanding exists for the reality of the other.
 In the third print, the labyrinth of Relativity symbolises the mind of Paul Dacre.
 This former editor of the Daily Mail campaigned long and hard against EU membership for years and saw the result of the referendum as his most important legacy.

 The other print that is repeatedly used by cartoonists is Ascending and Descending.
-The perpetual staircase on which both ascenders and descenders run their laps without ever getting anywhere is a metaphor that is possibly even stronger than that the one in Relativity.
+The perpetual staircase on which both ascenders and descenders run their laps without ever getting anywhere is a metaphor that is possibly even stronger than the one in Relativity.
 Escher was inspired by the British (yes, indeed) mathematicians Lionel and Roger Penrose, but it is mainly the lithograph that he made of it that has remained in the collective memory.

 The third print is Möbius Strip, named after a mathematical principle that was first described in 1858, but which is still best known through Escher’s versions of it.
 Just like the stairs in Ascending and Descending, this path has no end at all.
 We hope that the British will be able to make up their minds soon.